vol. 2/5 (May 2023)

 Browse through our section and find out what is going on in the field of medieval philosophy and related branches of philosophical research.
-This month we include many fascinating conferences, workshops, and summer schools that are going to take place in May and June 2023.
+This month we include many fascinating events that are going to take place from April 2024 onwards.

 read more

 Navigate the raging seas of the academy through updates and insights about posts, training, and call for papers.
-This month we feature some opportunities for postdoctoral research and visiting stays, many important calls for papers, and two prestigious awards.
+This month, we feature some opportunities for research, interesting calls for papers, and much more.

 read more